Collections

 editor tripmydream

-The Royal Palace in Oslo, built in neoclassical style in the mid-19th century, is the residence of the current King of Norway, Harald V. An interesting fact: if the king is in the building, the royal flag adorned with gold flies over the roof; if not, the flag of Crown Prince Haakon is displayed.
+The Royal Palace in Oslo, built in the Neoclassical style in the mid-19th century, is the residence of Norway’s current monarch, King Harald V. An interesting fact: if the King is in the building, a gilded royal flag flies above the roof; if not, the flag of Crown Prince Haakon is raised.

 The palace has 173 elegantly decorated rooms.
-It took 24 years to build this beauty that still adorns Oslo to this day.
-Every day at 13:30, Oslo residents and tourists can witness the solemn changing of the guard ceremony.
+It took 24 years to construct this architectural gem, which still adorns Oslo today.
+Every day at 1:30 p.m., residents and visitors can witness the ceremonial changing of the guard.

 The Town of Røros

-A UNESCO World Heritage site also attracts a lot of tourist attention.
-In the past, this was a town where copper ore miners lived; now the settlement has turned into an open-air museum.
+One of the UNESCO World Heritage Sites also attracts great interest from tourists.
+In the past, it was a town inhabited by copper miners; today, it has become an open-air museum.

-From the history of this monument, it is known that the town was designed and built by King Christian IV, who was an architect.
-During the period 1678-1718, the settlement was attacked by the Swedes, causing irreparable damage to the buildings.
-However, even then, the life of the town did not end.
-Subsequently, it was restored, and today, after many years, every tourist can appreciate the magnificence of this restored living open-air museum.
+Historically, the town was designed and built by King Christian IV, who had architectural training.
+Between 1678 and 1718, the settlement was attacked by the Swedes, causing significant damage to its buildings.
+Nevertheless, the town survived.
+It was later restored, and today visitors can appreciate the magnificence of this revived living museum.

 Geirangerfjord

-Geirangerfjord is one of the most picturesque and popular fjords in Norway, included in the UNESCO World Heritage List.
-The fjord owes its name to the village of the same name located on its shore.
+Geirangerfjord is one of Norway’s most picturesque and popular fjords and is listed as a UNESCO World Heritage Site.
+The fjord takes its name from the village located on its shore.

-Here, one's eyes are treated to the extraordinary beauty of coniferous forests, vast water bodies, and whimsical cliffs.
-This is where the best photos from a trip to Norway are taken.
-Numerous hiking trails are laid along the entire shore, from which visitors have the opportunity to see fantastic views of the fjord.
+Here, visitors are greeted by the extraordinary beauty of coniferous forests, vast waters, and dramatic cliffs.
+This is where you’ll capture some of the best photos from your trip to Norway.
+Numerous hiking trails run along the shoreline, offering breathtaking views of the fjord.

 undefined